 VILLAGE OF CHURCHVILLE

-The question of the adoption of the foregoing resolution was duly put to a vote on roll call, which resulted as follows:
+The question of adoption of the foregoing resolution was duly put to a vote on roll call which resulted as follows:

 Nancy L. Steedman Mayor aye